 The COMFORT project sets out to quantify coupled cycles of carbon, oxgen and nutrients for determining and achieving safe operating spaces in the ocean, particularly in relation to global ecosystem tipping points in the oceans.
-With a budget of €8.19 million, the project will involved 32 partners from 9 European countries, and South Africa, India and China.
+With a budget of €8.19 million, the project will involved 32 partners from 9 European countries, and South Africa, India and Canada.

 These tipping points are critical moments where anthropogenic forces become significant enought to cause a large global ecosystem change.
 The project will ask where and when we reach tipping points in the cases of warming, ocean acidification and oxygen dead zones, what the critical ecosystem thresholds will be in view of these tipping points, and what feasible pathways exist to limit damage.

 Professor Christoph Heinze from the University of Bergen and the Bjerknes Centre for Climate Research, who is leading the project with Thorsten Blenckner at the Resilience Centre, said: "The results will provide guardrails for political and logistical decisions on combatting and avoiding dangerous climate change.
 We will propose revised scenarios for greenhouse gas emission reductions in order to limit the damage to ocean systems.
 These revisions will consider the timing and the amount of greenhouse gas reductions, and include options for realising negative carbon dioxide emissions."